401(k) Retirement Calculator

 Am I On Track?
 401(k) Savings Benchmarks by Age

-| Age | Savings Target (× Salary) | Example: $75K Salary | Status if Below |
+| Age | Savings Target (× Salary) | Example: $75K Salary | Status if Below & Action |

 |---|---|---|---|

-| 30 | 1× salary | $75,000 | Catching Up Needed |
+| 30 | 1× salary | $75,000 | Behind — Increase contributions immediately |

-| 35 | 2× salary | $150,000 | Increase Contributions |
+| 35 | 2× salary | $150,000 | Behind — Aim for at least $24,500/yr |

-| 40 | 3× salary | $225,000 | Maximize Match + Consider IRA |
+| 40 | 3× salary | $225,000 | Behind — Max match + consider Roth IRA ($7,500) |

-| 45 | 4× salary | $300,000 | Activate Catch-Up at 50 |
+| 45 | 4× salary | $300,000 | Behind — Prepare for age-50 catch-up contributions |

-| 50 | 6× salary | $450,000 | Use $31K Limit |
+| 50 | 6× salary | $450,000 | Use $32,500 limit (incl. $8,000 catch-up) |

-| 55 | 7× salary | $525,000 | On Track |
+| 55 | 7× salary | $525,000 | On Track — Maintain $32,500 limit |

-| 60 | 8× salary | $600,000 | Use $35,750 Super Catch-Up |
+| 60 | 8× salary | $600,000 | Use $35,750 Super Catch-Up (age 60–63 only) |

 | 67 | 10× salary | $750,000 | Retirement Ready |